A guide to avoiding short-term rental and Airbnb risks

 Document unauthorized occupants.

 While a crucial role of your front desk staff is to track all building visitors, it is especially critical that they compile detailed information on short-term renters – this can serve as prima facie evidence if legal action is taken against the unit owner or shareholder.
-Some property management company utilize management software for this purpose.
+Some property management companies utilize management software for this purpose.
 For example, FirstService Residential’s custom management software, FirstService Residential Connect, captures comprehensive information about all building visitors, including their name, a photo, contact information, whom they’re visiting and how long they are permitted to stay.
 The system also notifies the front desk and management teams of each guest’s presence and provide alerts them the visitation period is scheduled to expire.

 Educate residents and staff.